cambridgeltl/subcategorization-frames-and-learner-English-data/README.md

 **scf_native**:

 This directory contains SCF resources and tools developed for native English.
 Please refer to `/scf_native/README` for an explanation of the files.
-These resources and tool were produced from the PANACEA project (Quochi et al. 2014) and the project of Lexical Acquisition for the Biomedical Domain (Lippincott et al. 2013) led by [Prof. Anna Korhonen](https://www.cl.cam.ac.uk/~alk23/).
+These resources and tools were produced from the PANACEA project (Quochi et al. 2014) and the project of Lexical Acquisition for the Biomedical Domain (Lippincott et al. 2013) led by [Prof. Anna Korhonen](https://www.cl.cam.ac.uk/~alk23/).